-If you have played Premier Roulette and are wondering just what the difference is between that and the American version, the answer is not very much, though Microgaming have tweaked the gaming interface to create a whole new gaming experience.
+If you have played Premier Roulette and are wondering just what the difference is between that and the American version, the answer is not very much, though Microgaming have tweaked the gaming interface to create a whole new Casino games experience.

 The first noticeable difference between Microgaming’s American Roulette to its European cousin is the angle of view of the Roulette wheel.
 The European wheel has more of a realistic feel to it, though the birds eye view of the layout reveals it as more of a game.
 In American Roulette, the developer has switched the view so the whole table – layout and wheel – looks more realistic together but more like a game as a whole.